Cheapest rolling electricity tariff in the UK (no fixed end date)

 Rolling vs fixed vs SVT: what’s usually cheaper?

 “Cheapest” is always personal to your home.
-This table is designed to help you decide which type of tariff to focus on when you compare.
+This table is designed to help you decide which type of tariff to focus on when you compare — and with the cap rising on 1 July 2026, the fixed-vs-flexible call matters more than usual.

 | Tariff type | Price changes | Exit fees | Best for | Watch-outs |